 - Add one part of water and five parts of white vinegar (1:5 ratio).
 This mixture will be your cleaning agent.

 - Test it on a small area first.
-It helps in guaranteeing no carpet discoloration.
+It helps guarantee no carpet discoloration.

-- Blot the stain using the dry towel to remove any liquid from the stain.
+- Blot the stain using a dry towel to remove any liquid from the stain.
 Make sure to blot before applying the cleaning agent.
-Like in the case of cold water method, rub the stain gently using the mixture and a dry towel.
+Like in the case of the cold water method, rub the stain gently using the mixture and a dry towel.

 - Repeat until all the stains are gone.

 - Once the stain is out, run a wet/dry vacuum on the cleaned surface to remove the remaining moisture.
-It helps in preventing dirt attraction, which will otherwise make the stain reappear.
+It helps prevent dirt attraction, which will otherwise make the stain reappear.

 3. Baking soda method

 For smelly pet-related stains or greasy stains, use the baking soda method.
-This ingredient helps in absorbing the grease and balances the PH, thereby neutralizing stinky odors.
+This ingredient helps absorb the grease and balances the PH, neutralizing stinky odors.
 Additionally, it helps in getting rid of moisture created during stain removal.

 To use the method, follow the procedure below.

-- Use the clean, dry towel to blot the stain.
+- Use a clean, dry towel to blot the stain.
 Avoid rubbing as it will sink the stain into the carpet.

 - Fill the whole stain with baking soda and give time for absorption.
 It can take at least 20 seconds.
 If you extend the time, the stain can sink to the bottom of the carpet’s fiber.